 Okay now, remember, if you just finished your draft on Nov.
 30, taking time off from it before you jump into revisions is far more important than anything else I’m going to say here today.

 But once you have taken the time off… how the hell do you proceed with the second draft?

-I picked up a tip from some book or article a long time ago about reading for revisions, and I wish I could remember who said it, because it’s great advice.
-Grab yourself a colored pen or pencil (or all kinds of colors, go wild) and sit down with a stack of freshly printed pages (sorry, it’s ungreen, but I can’t do a first revision on a screen.
+I picked up a tip from some book or article a long time ago about reading for revisions, and I wish I could remember who said it to credit them, because it’s great advice.
+Grab yourself a colored pen or pencil (or all kinds of colors, glitter pens - go wild) and sit down with a stack of freshly printed pages (sorry, it’s ungreen, but I can’t do a first revision on a screen.
 I need a hard copy).
 Then read through and make brief notes where necessary, but DO NOT start rewriting, and PUT THE PEN DOWN as soon as you’ve made a note.
 You want to read the first time through for story, not for stupid details that will interrupt your experience of the story as a whole.
 You want to get the big picture – especially – you want to see if you actually have a book (or film, if that’s what you’re writing).

 When you’ve finished reading there should - hopefully! - be the feeling that even though you probably still have massive amounts of work yet to do, there is a book there.
 (I love that feeling…)

 Once I’ve read through the entire thing, I make notes about my impressions, and then usually I will do a re-card (see The Index Card Method).
 I will have made many scribbled notes on the draft to the effect of “This scene doesn’t work here!”
 In some of my first drafts, whole sections don’t work at all.
 This is my chance to find the right places for things.
 And, of course, throw stuff out.